graciellehigino/ms_range_interactions/manuscript.md

-Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and organized dedicated databases, such as mangal [@Poisot2016ManMak].
+Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and organized dedicated databases, such as Mangal [@Poisot2016ManMak].
 This provides an opportunity to merge species distribution and ecological interaction data to improve our predictions of where a species may be found across large spatial scales (e.g., continental and global).